polius/meteornext-docs/docs/guides/deployments.md

 **POST EXECUTION**

-Here we can track the status of all the tasks that are performed after the execution.
+Here, we can track the status of all the tasks that are performed after the execution.

 1. The execution results are retrieved from all regions.
 2. The execution results are merged and ordered accordingly.
 3. A single compressed file is generated containing all the execution information (status and results).
 4. (Optional) The execution details are uploaded to Amazon S3.
 5. All regions are cleaned.
-Basically all non compressed logs from the execution are removed.
+Basically, all non compressed logs from the execution are removed.
 6. (Optional) A Slack message is sent to notify that the deployment has finished.

 **QUERIES**